 Although the locomotive is now a "runner", there is still much work to do.
 It needs much running maintenance, being the oldest working standard gauge steam locomotive in the country, and also needs to be kept spotlessly clean: one of the requirements of the grants to fund the restoration was that it would be a 'working museum piece'.

 This locomotive is is now complete and earing its crust, representing the FRT at heritage railways across the country.
-It is generally on hire to the Llangollen Railway, where it has spent the majority of its time since it returned to service in September 2006 - 43 years after its fire was dropped for the last time on British Railways Western Region.
+It is spending 2016 on hire to the Embsay and Bolton Abbey Steam Railway, the latest line to hire in this workhorse locomotive.
 In its first full year of active service - 2007 - it was the star at nine separate steam gala events!

 Like many ex-British Railways engines, it was sent to the Barry scrapyard at the end of its life, but was not cut up, and was "saved" in the 1970s.
 Several earlier restoration projects foundered, before it was bought by the Trust.

 A travelling team headed by Keith Brewer makes frequent visits to the locomotive wherever it is on hire, to keep on top of maintenance tasks.
-It is hoped that this will not only ensure the wheels keep turning, and so bring in the revenue, but fingers crossed also will allow a speedier heavy general overhaul when the time comes.
+It is hoped that this will not only ensure the wheels keep turning, and so bring in the revenue, but fingers crossed also will allow a speedier turnaround at the next heavy general overhaul when the time comes.

-"Cumbria" was the FRT's first steam locomotive, bought to run trains on the Lakeside and Haverthwaite, a role it performed excellently for 35 years.
+Cumbria was the FRT's first steam locomotive, bought to run trains on the Lakeside and Haverthwaite Railway, a role it performed excellently for 35 years.
 Surpassing 100,000 miles, almost certainly the first non British Railways locomotive to achieve this feat in preservation, it ran approximately 40% of the total passenger mileage on the L&HR in the time it was resident there.

-"Fluff" is our first locomotive, bought from the Barrow Steelworks.
+"Fluff" was our first locomotive, bought from the Barrow Steelworks.

 The little diesel has been out of action for a number of years, but has now received a cosmetic restoration, carried out by two of the FRT's younger members.

-Now this important part of our heritage is on display at Vintage Vehicles Shildon, just a stone's throw from FR 20 at Locomotion.
+Now this important part of our heritage is at the Ribble Steam Railway, after a number of years on display at Vintage Vehicles Shildon, just a stone's throw from FR 20 at Locomotion.
+Initial exploratory work is now underway about a possible return to action.

 The Furness Railway Trust owns the oldest working standard gauge steam locomotive in the country.
 Now we are making real progress assembling a suitable train that is worthy to go behind an engine as special as Furness Railway Number 20.